yt-dlp/yt-dlp/README.md

                                      containers irrespective of quality
     --no-prefer-free-formats         Don't give any special preference to free containers (default)
+    --check-formats                  Check that the formats selected are actually downloadable (Experimental)
     -F, --list-formats               List all available formats of requested videos
     --list-formats-as-table          Present the output of -F in tabular form